MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Self-Supervision; Causality.
   - <details><summary>Digest</summary> We propose a novel self-supervised objective, Representation Learning via Invariant Causal Mechanisms (ReLIC), that enforces invariant prediction of proxy targets across augmentations through an invariance regularizer which yields improved generalization guarantees.

+- Can Federated Learning Save The Planet? [[paper]](https://arxiv.org/abs/2010.06537)
+  - Xinchi Qiu, Titouan Parcollet, Daniel J. Beutel, Taner Topal, Akhil Mathur, Nicholas D. Lane.
+  - Key Word: Federated Learning; Carbon Footprint.
+  - <details><summary>Digest</summary> This paper offers the first-ever systematic study of the carbon footprint of FL.
+First, we propose a rigorous model to quantify the carbon footprint, hence facilitating the investigation of the relationship between FL design and carbon emissions.
+Then, we compare the carbon footprint of FL to traditional centralized learning.
+Our findings show FL, despite being slower to converge, can be a greener technology than data center GPUs.
+Finally, we highlight and connect the reported results to the future challenges and trends in FL to reduce its environmental impact, including algorithms efficiency, hardware capabilities, and stronger industry transparency.

 - Disentangled Generative Causal Representation Learning. [[paper]](https://arxiv.org/abs/2010.02637) [[code]](https://github.com/xwshen51/DEAR)
   - Xinwei Shen, Furui Liu, Hanze Dong, Qing Lian, Zhitang Chen, Tong Zhang.
   - Key Word: Disentanglement; Generative Model.
   - <details><summary>Digest</summary> This paper proposes a Disentangled gEnerative cAusal Representation (DEAR) learning method.
 Unlike existing disentanglement methods that enforce independence of the latent variables, we consider the general case where the underlying factors of interests can be causally correlated.
 We show that previous methods with independent priors fail to disentangle causally correlated factors.
 Motivated by this finding, we propose a new disentangled learning method called DEAR that enables causal controllable generation and causal representation learning.
 The key ingredient of this new formulation is to use a structural causal model (SCM) as the prior for a bidirectional generative model.

+- When Federated Learning Meets Blockchain: A New Distributed Learning Paradigm. [[paper]](https://arxiv.org/abs/2009.09338)
+  - Chuan Ma, Jun Li, Ming Ding, Long Shi, Taotao Wang, Zhu Han, H. Vincent Poor.
+  - Key Word: Federated Leraning; Blockchain.
+  - <details><summary>Digest</summary> This work investigates a blockchain assisted decentralized FL (BLADE-FL) framework, which can well prevent the malicious clients from poisoning the learning process, and further provides a self-motivated and reliable learning environment for clients.
+In detail, the model aggregation process is fully decentralized and the tasks of training for FL and mining for blockchain are integrated into each participant.

+- Carbontracker: Tracking and Predicting the Carbon Footprint of Training Deep Learning Models. [[paper]](https://arxiv.org/abs/2007.03051) [[code]](https://github.com/lfwa/carbontracker/)
+  - Lasse F. Wolff Anthony, Benjamin Kanding, Raghavendra Selvan.
+  - Key Word: Carbon Footprint.
+  - <details><summary>Digest</summary> We present Carbontracker, a tool for tracking and predicting the energy and carbon footprint of training DL models.
+We propose that energy and carbon footprint of model development and training is reported alongside performance metrics using tools like Carbontracker.
+We hope this will promote responsible computing in ML and encourage research into energy-efficient deep neural networks.

 - The State of AI Ethics Report (June 2020). [[paper]](https://arxiv.org/abs/2006.14662)
   - Abhishek Gupta, Camylle Lanteigne, Victoria Heath, Marianna Bergamaschi Ganapini, Erick Galinkin, Allison Cohen, Tania De Gasperis, Mo Akif, Renjie Butalid.